 The mission of the Integrated Engineering (IE) program is to support and realize with excellence the overall mission and vision of the university and to provide a broadly based, cross disciplinary engineering education founded upon a design-oriented curriculum which integrates several disciplines into a whole, enabling graduates to undertake the wide variety of design and manufacturing challenges that modern industry faces.
 The Bachelor of Science in Integrated Engineering is an ABET accredited professional-track interdisciplinary engineering program.
-IE supports the mission of the College of Science and Engineering and the mission of the University by providing a high quality undergraduate education to our students.

 The Associate of Pre-Engineering (APE) program is designed for students who plan to complete the first two years of their engineering education at Southern Utah University and then enter the work force or transfer to another institution to complete the requirements of the curriculum in one of the specialized engineering disciplines.
-Students in the APE program may also transfer to the SUU Integrated Engineering program, with the approval of the engineering faculty.
+Students in the APE program may also transfer to the SUU Integrated Engineering program, with the approval of the Integrated Engineering faculty.

 Department/Program Learning Outcomes